-152. Recommendation 16 was developed with the objective of preventing terrorists and other criminals from having unfettered access to electronically-facilitated funds transfers for moving their funds and for detecting such misuse when it occurs.
+175. Recommendation 16 and its Interpretive Note (INR.
+16) was developed with the objective of preventing terrorists and other criminals from having unfettered access to electronically-facilitated funds transfers for moving their funds and for detecting such misuse when it occurs.
 At the time of drafting, the FATF termed such transfers 'wire transfers'.
 In accordance with the functional approach of the FATF Recommendations, the requirements relating to wire transfers and related messages under Recommendation 16 apply to all providers of such services.
 This includes VASPs that provide services or engage in activities, such as VA transfers, that are functionally analogous to wire transfers.